Identifying the Most Flammable Household Items

 • Cleaning Supplies

-• Bleach and ammonia are frequently found under sinks or in storage closets.
-Their flammability stems from the volatile organic compounds (VOCs) present in them, which can ignite quickly, posing a substantial fire risk.
+Bleach and ammonia are often kept under sinks or in storage closets.
+Their flammability stems from volatile organic compounds (VOCs) that can ignite easily, posing a significant fire hazard.

 • Cooking Oils and Sprays